calmdown539/SaCal/mimic4extract/README.md

 ## MIMIC-IV multimodal data process
+By running the following commands, multi-modal data for different tasks is obtained and stored, and then loaded by the model.

 1. Extract patient basic information from raw MIMIC-IV csv files and generate some labels for different tasks
 ```python